apereo/cas/docs/cas-server-documentation/integration/Configuring-Fortress-Integration.md

 ---
 layout: default
-title: CAS - Apache Fortress Integration
+title: CAS - Apache Fortress Authentication
 ---

-# Apache Fortress Integration
+# Apache Fortress Authentication

 Services connected to CAS can use [Apache Fortress](http://directory.apache.org/fortress/) to handle the authentication and authorization with Apache Fortress.
 The idea of this is because Apache Fortress does not have any SSO mechanism.
 However, Apache Fortress is complied for `ANSI INCITS 359 RBAC`.